EmirK102/Product-Review-Sentiment-Classification-for-E-commerce-Platforms/How_you_can_use_it.md

 You need a running LibreTranslate server.
 The easiest way to get started is by using Docker:

-docker run \-ti \-p 5000:5000 libretranslate/libretranslate
+docker run -ti --rm -p 5000:5000 libretranslate/libretranslate

 This command will start LibreTranslate on http://localhost:5000.
 If you run it on a different port or host, remember to update the libretranslate\_url when initializing the classifier.